 UNIVERSAL PRECAUTIONS is an approach to infection control.
-According to the concept of Universal Precautions, all human blood and certain body fluids are treated as if known to be infectious for HIV, HBV and other bloodborne pathogens.
+According to the concept of Universal Precautions, all human blood and certain body fluids are treated as if known to beinfectious for HIV, HBV and other bloodborne pathogens.

-WORK PRACTICE CONTROLS means controls that reduce the likelihood of exposure by altering the manner in which a task is performed (e.g. prohibiting recapping of needles by a two-handed technique).
+WORK PRACTICE CONTROLS means controls that reduce the likelihood of exposure by altering the manner in which a task is performed (e.g., prohibiting recapping of needles by a two-handedtechnique).

-APPENDIX B

-EMPLOYEE EXPOSURE DETERMINATION
+APPENDIX B EMPLOYEE EXPOSURE DETERMINATION

-All new employees are required to take Blood Borne Pathogens training as part of their New Employee Onboarding process.
+All new employees are required to take Bloodborne Pathogens training as part of their New Employee Onboarding process.
 Employees in the following departments have been determined to have occupational exposure and are required to complete training annually:

-Category A - Job classifications that require procedures or other occupation-related tasks that involve exposure or reasonably anticipated exposure to blood or other potentially infectious materials, or that involve a likelihood for spills or splashed of blood or other potentially infectious materials.
+Category A - Job classifications that require procedures or other occupation-relatedtasks that involve exposure or reasonably anticipated exposure to blood or OPIM, or that involve a likelihood for spills or splashes of blood or OPIM.